HPCE/hpce-2014-cw1/README.md

 Hints:

-- You need to inferr the border parameter, which you can calculate from the height of the input pixels.
+- You need to infer the border parameter, which you can calculate from the height of the input pixels.

 As always, we want to know about the cost/benefit of this.
 While